Building Seventh Chords

 You can use exactly this procedure to construct any seventh chord you need.
 For a demonstration of this process, let’s build a M7 chord.

-1. Stack up four notes on the staff in thirds, for the moment, do not use any kind of B for the root of the chord.
+1. Stack up four notes on the staff in thirds.
+For the moment, do not use any kind of B for the root of the chord.
 Feel free to put a sharp or flat on your starting note.
 I will choose F# for my example.

 2. Match up the fifth of the chord next.
-(This is the easiest note to find without counting any steps.)
+(Do this first because it is the easiest note in the chord to find without counting any steps.)
 Rather than building a stack of thirds one on top of the other, we will measure all chord intervals from the root, since this is faster and more accurate.
 We don’t need the third there to find the fifth.
 Since we need a P5 in this type of seventh chord, all we need to do is “match up” the accidental on the fifth of the chord to be the same as the one on the root.
 If there is no accidental on the root, then you don’t need one on the fifth for it to be perfect (except for the fifth B-F, which is a d5).
 In my example, since I have a sharp on the root F#, I am going to also put a sharp on the fifth of the chord, C#.
 If you are wondering how it could be that easy, follow the link to the magic of perfect fifths page.

 3. Next, make the third of the chord into a major third.
 Again, in order to do this, I am not going to count out the steps exactly.
 I use a faster system based on the fact that I can easily tell how far apart the notes of any third are without using the piano, then I adjust for the accidentals as necessary.
 Only the letters E & F, and B & C are half steps.
 The rest are whole steps.